Fitzgerald Stadium: History

-There are 3 levels in all underneath the new Terrace.
+There are 3 levels in all underneath the new terrace.
 Level 1 has the dressing rooms and shops at the rear of the terrace.
-Level 2 has very spacious meeting rooms for Stewards, Gardaí, Drug Testing and a Press Room for post-match interviews which has a stairway direct to dressing room area.
+Level 2 has very spacious meeting rooms for Stewards, Gardaí, Drug Testing and a Press Room for post-match interviews which has a stairway direct to the dressing room area.
 The top level, accessed by lift or stairs, is made up of a Control Tower for crowd control and monitoring and there is also a spacious room overlooking the pitch for TV match analysis.
 The main entrance area from Lewis Rd has been extended with facilities for selling match tickets on match day.
 On the stand side, there are new entrance/exit stairs at the scoreboard end of the stand.
 New wheelchair facilities are located in the stand with lift access.
 There is a new seating area for substitutes/mentors in the stand adjacent to the VIP area in the middle of the stand.
 The pitch itself is in absolute pristine condition following a six-month break from playing activity.
 All entrance areas adjacent to the new terracing have been tarmacked.
 The next phase of development will consist of new terracing at the scoreboard end.